 3. How to Recover Disk Space after Windows 10 Upgrade

-If you have upgraded your PC to Windows 10 from an earlier version of Windows, you might have observed a huge chunk of space being occupied by a folder call Windows.old.
-This is a system folder which has all the roll-back files which are used to revert back to your previous installation if you’re not happy with the latest update.
+If you have upgraded your PC to Windows 10 from an earlier version of Windows, you might have observed a huge chunk of space being occupied by a folder called Windows.old.
+This is a system folder that has all the roll-back files which are used to revert back to your previous installation if you’re not happy with the latest update.
 However, if you have no plans to take a back step, you probably don’t want to lose 10-15 gigs of space.

-Unfortunately, you can’t just delete the Windows.old folder that easy as many of the files will be left behind even after deletion.
+Unfortunately, you can’t just delete the Windows.old folder that easily as many of the files will be left behind even after deletion.
 So, here’s a simple trick to reclaim the lost space on your PC.

 - Click on the Windows start button and select the File Explorer option.
 You can also press Windows + E keys simultaneously to launch the file explorer window right away.